 Work from home

-Working from home is a trend with mixed feelings from leadership.
+Working from home has become more prevalent due to the COVID-19 outbreak in 2020.
+In the past, working from home has been treated with mixed feelings from leadership.
 Find a middle ground and reward high achieving employees with working from home.
 Companies are only as strong as their weakest links.
 Disruptive employees are more prone to interrupt others in open office plans.
 That’s one reason to push Friday as a good day for top employees to work from home.
 If working from home, make sure people are held accountable through online communication tools like Slack, Hipchat, or email.

 Recognize employees who aren’t afraid to go against the norm for the better good.
 One example is power naps at work.
 Innovative companies like Google have nap pods, a place tired employees can take a quick snooze.
 Before the age of open offices, it was the norm for managers to shut their windows and take a nap after lunch.
 Lack of sleep lowers your IQ and makes you less productive (source: Business Insider).
 Encourage your staff to nap and even give an award each quarter to the nappers, all the people who took a nap in the name of higher IQ.

 Make corporate recognition Buzzworthy

 Pushing the envelope is what it takes to be buzzworthy and create a dedicated culture.
 An unnamed San Francisco tech company throws annual galas for no particular reason.
 The parties are famous for being absolutely extravagant.
 For instance, the CEO will hand people wrapped 100 $1 dollar bills.
 This philosophy can to be tied to employee recognition, rewards, and culture in general.
 What emotions do you want to bring up when staff think of your company?

 Work retreats for high-achieving / overworked teams to exotic places is a nice-to-have perk.
 Salesforce has been known to rent a mansion in Hawaii for an entire work week.
 This allows workers to relax, have a great team building adventure, and still get work done.